-People against him, or his ideas, are “losers.”
-Aside from sounding like the 5th grade bully, this approach makes it very difficult to expand an audience for conservative solutions.
-I applaud many of his ideas and insights, but to continue on a path that does not include more civility and humility means that we will forgo real debate over the next four years.
-We will be left with many battles, but few wins on change vital to sustaining the American dream.
+People against him, or his ideas, were “losers.”
+Aside from sounding like the 5th grade bully, this approach made it very difficult to expand an audience for conservative solutions.
+Many of his policy ideas were actually reasonable, but to continue on a path that does not include more civility and humility means people will tune out good ideas and the possibility of real debate.